A special space and learning resources that kids can use from anywhere, anytime

 For preschool and elementary school students.
 Offers narrated stories, provides leveled reading practice, and is a child’s first online encyclopedia!

 Brings history to life!
-Featuring online videos and other media types, leveled texts, voice-over reading features, and soft assessments for 3-5 graders.
+Featuring online videos and other media types, leveled texts, voice-over reading features, and soft assessments for students in grades 4-8.

 What fun--you can listen to entries being read with an American, a British or an Australian accent!
 And you can listen to the entry being read quickly or slowly!